froatsnook/bardcode/README.md

 ============
 `node-canvas` installation causes issues for a lot of users.
 So it's an optional dependency (i.e. you should Bring Your Own Canvas).
-It's also not a node dependency because other output formats are planned.
+It's also not a node dependency because it's not the only output format.

 For the browser:
 * Include `dist/bardcode.js` or `dist/bardcode.min.js`